The Gunny Sack

 How To Grill Corn On The Cob With The Husks

 Here’s how to grill corn on the cob with the husks.
-It’s so easy to do with no prep, no soaking, and no peeling the sweet corn beforehand.
+Grilled corn in the husks is easy to make with no prep, soaking, or peeling beforehand.

-Corn on the cob is a summer staple and is part of every summer celebration and backyard cookout!
+Corn on the cob is a summer staple and is part of every summer celebration and backyard BBQ!
+It goes well with chicken, steak, pork, kebobs, and burgers.
+Today we are sharing how to grill corn in the husk for the perfect side dish!

-When grilling corn on the cob with the husks, you don’t have to do all of the peeling ahead of time.
-Each person peels their corn after it done cooking.
+Plus, when grilling corn on the cob with the husks, we don’t have to peel it ahead of time.
+Each person shucks their own corn after it is done cooking.
+You can add

 Tips For Choosing Corn On The Cob

-2. The stem should be moist.
-Avoid the dry corn.
+• The stem should be moist.
+Avoid dry corn.

-3. The tassels should be silky, sticky and moist.
+• The tassels should be silky, sticky, and moist.
 Avoid the ones with black, dry silks.

-5. Check for small brown spots which could be wormholes.
+• Check for small brown spots, which could be wormholes.

 How To Grill Corn On The Cob With The Husks